scala/scala3/docs/2015-10-23-dotty-compiler-bootstraps.md

 needed to

  - make it more robust, in particular when analyzing incorrect programs,
- - improve the efficiency of generated code,
  - improve error messages and warnings,
+ - improve the efficiency of some of the generated code,
  - embed it in external tools such as sbt, REPL, IDEs,
  - remove restrictions on what Scala code can be compiled,
  - help in migrating Scala code that will have to be changed.